mehwishferoz/mehwishferoz.github.io/README.md

 [12] M. Shreedhar and G. Varghese, "Efficient fair queuing using deficit round-robin," *IEEE/ACM Transactions on Networking*, vol. 4, no. 3, pp. 375-385, Jun.
 1996.

-[13] A. S. Tanenbaum and D. J. Wetherall, *Computer Networks*.

-[14] D. R. Morrison, "PATRICIA - practical algorithm to retrieve information coded in alphanumeric," *Journal of the ACM (JACM)*, vol. 15, no. 4, pp. 514-534, Oct.
+[13] D. R. Morrison, "PATRICIA - practical algorithm to retrieve information coded in alphanumeric," *Journal of the ACM (JACM)*, vol. 15, no. 4, pp. 514-534, Oct.
 1968.

-[15] D. R. Cheriton and W. Zwaenepoel, "An efficient implementation of the smalltalk-80 system," *Proceedings of the ninth ACM symposium on Operating systems principles*, pp. 129-140, 1983.
+[14] D. R. Cheriton and W. Zwaenepoel, "An efficient implementation of the smalltalk-80 system," *Proceedings of the ninth ACM symposium on Operating systems principles*, pp. 129-140, 1983.

-[16] T. H. Cormen, C. E. Leiserson, R. L. Rivest, and C. Stein, *Introduction to Algorithms*.
+[15] T. H. Cormen, C. E. Leiserson, R. L. Rivest, and C. Stein, *Introduction to Algorithms*.

 [17] W. Stallings, *Data and Computer Communications*.